SB901 Explained: What Is it and Why Should You Care?

 Wildfires will only continue to worsen in the coming years, and climate change is pushing the duration and severity of the average fire further than ever before.

 Factors like early snowmelt and rapid warming have led to hot, dry conditions that cause a significant spike in fire activity.
-In fact, experts estimate that even an average annual 1 degree Celsius temperature increase could increase burned acres per year by up to 600% in some parts of the country.
+In fact, experts estimate that even an average annual 1-degree Celsius temperature increase could increase burned acres per year by up to 600% in some parts of the country.

 Once these fires start, hot temperatures, dry conditions, and areas of dense residential development can make them difficult to fight, leading to catastrophes like the 2018 Camp Fire.